-The route moves to the south-southwest from the creek for approximate

-300 yards and there it enters Cimarron County, Oklahoma.19 Once in Oklahoma the trail continues to follow the canyon through much rough terrain and weave its way across the northeast quarter of section 15 (T6N R5E).20
+The route moves to the south-southwest from the creek for approximately 300 yards and there it enters Cimarron County, Oklahoma.
+Once in Oklahoma the trail continues to follow the canyon through much rough terrain and weaves its way across the northeast quarter of section 15 (T6N R5E).

 From this point the trail crosses into the southwest quarter of section 15 (T6N R5E) on its extreme northeast corner and follows the creek bed and canyon southwesterly to the southern edge of the quarter.
 At a point approximately 200 yards from its eastern edge, it crosses into the northwest quarter of section 22 (T6N R5E) and moves southwest through the quarter to a position about 300 yards from the western edge on the southern boundary where it goes over into the southwest quarter of section 22 (T6N R5E) and moves along its western border.
 It goes to the southern edge and there it crosses into the northwest quarter of section 27 (T6N R5E).
-At this point the route is running almost due south.21 It gets gradually closer to the western border of the quarter as it progresses
+At this point the route is running almost due south.
+It gets gradually closer to the western border of the quarter as it progresses southward to its southern edge.
+At a point about seventyfive yards from its western edge, it crosses through the southern border of the quarter into the southwest quarter of section 27 (T6N R5E).